 ‘This is an opportunity to really experience what it is like to work a shift, so that you know what to expect in the role,’ says Jess.

-The final stage is an interview with an operations manager.
+The final stage is an interview with an operations consultant.
 This may cover educational and work history, your motivation to join the company and basic competencies.
 It’s also an opportunity for candidates to ask questions about the job and future prospects.

 The company usually contacts candidates within ten days regarding job offers once the assessment process is complete.